PeterPierinakos/vanilla-rustlang-server/README.md

 ### VRS features

+- ~1k SLOC; minimal
 - Standalone, small and statically-linked binary after compilation with all of its configuration done at compile-time
-- Easy-to-understand documentation & manual
+- Easy-to-understand usage and configuration instructions
 - Multithreading
 - Singlethreading
 - CORS (methods only, origins soon)